 Helping Your Research

-Perform multiplex gene expression analysis in human or mouse with 770 genes from 14 different immune cell types, common checkpoint inhibitors, and genes covering both the adaptive and innate immune response.
-The panel measures many features of the immune response to facilitate rapid development of clinically actionable gene expression profiles in the context of cancer immunotherapy.
+Perform multiplex gene expression analysis in human or mouse with 770 genes from different immune cell types, common checkpoint inhibitors, CT antigens, and genes covering both the adaptive and innate immune response.
+The panel measures many features of the immune response to facilitate rapid development of clinical actionable gene expression profiles in the context of cancer immunotherapy.

 The nCounter PanCancer Immune Profiling Panel is for cancer researchers that need more markers than is practical for RT-qPCR but don’t want the broad approach that next-gen sequencing (NGS) offers.
 The Panel is fully compatible with clinically relevant sample types such as fresh-frozen (FF) tissue, formalin-fixed, paraffin-embedded (FFPE) tumor sections, isolated immune cell populations such as PBMCs, and cell lysates.
 The panel may be used in conjunction with nCounter Panel Plus products for additional flexibility in experimental design.

 Find the gene expression panel for your research with easy to use panel proFind Your Panel